philscanlon/Hackathon2016/docs/getting-started.md

       - Basic Authentication
       - Internal authentication

-2. Create a CSPF neoighbor route to a core server in your region from the lsit. http://docs.solace.com/Features/Multi-Node-Routing.htm
+2. Create a CSPF neighbor route to a core server in your region from the list. http://docs.solace.com/Features/Multi-Node-Routing.htm
-3. Create a CSPF neighbour rour to your buddy in your region.  as above.
+3. Create a CSPF neighbor rour to your buddy in your region.  as above.
 6. Configure your hostname and routername http://docs.solace.com/Configuring-and-Managing-Routers/Configuring-Host-Names.htm
 7. Have a look at soladmin, and check you are connected